 (A rarely heard argument against legalization)

-Quite unexpectedly and unintentionally I have stumbled across an unpleasantly valid pro-prohibition argument that I have rarely seen emphasized before, yet one most definitely worth consideration.
-If drugs became legal, then the market forces could very well sooner or later take over, pushing us towards consuming more drugs rather than less.
-That is what happened in many places when tobacco and alcohol, from having been outlawed, became legal.
-This possibility makes even a legalization enthusiast such as me feel uncomfortable.
-A legalized and monopolized drug business, dedicated to keeping consumption as low as possible, could soon find itself under pressure from the private sector, getting accused of all sorts of bad things: monopolism, state corruption, inefficiency, communism, missed export opportunities, etc. Unless we handed over the entire drug business to some global organization, like the UN, we would thus soon once more find ourselves in a position where market forces - even though these this time would not be as formidable a one as before - would have to be combated, because rather than having to wage war on the supply and demand of illegal drugs, we would “only” have to stand firm against well-funded lobbying commercialization interests.
-Whereas the "Public Interest Theory" suggests the outcome of this could well be a good one for social welfare, the "Capture Theory" suggests that it probably would not and that the outcome sooner or later would be a victory for the market forces; i.e. that legal drug providers in order to maximize their profits in one way or the other eventually would get into a position where they would try endeavour to make us consume as much and as expensive narcotics as possible.
+Quite unexpectedly and unintentionally, I have stumbled upon an unpleasantly valid pro-prohibition argument that I have rarely seen emphasised before, yet it is most definitely worth considering.
+If drugs were to become legal, market forces could very well, sooner or later, take over, pushing us towards consuming more drugs rather than less.
+That is what happened in many places when tobacco and alcohol, having been outlawed, became legal.
+This possibility makes even a legalisation enthusiast such as myself feel uncomfortable.
+A legalised and monopolised drug business, dedicated to keeping consumption as low as possible, could soon find itself under pressure from the private sector, facing accusations of all sorts of bad things: monopolism, state corruption, inefficiency, communism, missed export opportunities, and so forth.
+Unless we handed over the entire drug business to some global organisation, like the UN, we would soon find ourselves once more in a position where market forces—although not as formidable as before—would have to be combated, because instead of waging war on the supply and demand of illegal drugs, we would “only” have to stand firm against well-funded lobbying commercialisation interests.
+Whereas the "Public Interest Theory" suggests the outcome of this could well be good for social welfare, the "Capture Theory" suggests that it probably would not, and that the outcome would, sooner or later, be a victory for market forces; i.e. that legal drug providers, in order to maximise their profits, would eventually find themselves in a position where they would endeavour to make us consume as much and as expensive narcotics as possible.

-Questions and issues that can/will be dealt with: Is commercialization of a legalized drug trade a likely scenario?
-What could be done to stop this from happening?
-What difficulties would a government face from lobbyists, critics, legislation, foreign interests, etc. if some drug, say cannabis, got legalized?
-Would commercialization of narcotic drugs be such a bad thing?
-Cannabis worldwide kills in the single digits, if at all, whereas bad foods, alcohol, and tobacco put millions in an early grave every year; would it be a bad thing if abusers of dangerous drugs that today are legal, instead became legal cannabis users?
-If drinkers, smokers and “eaters” turned to narcotic drugs, how would this affect the consumption of alcohol, tobacco, and food?
-Is the sum of abuse/problematic use a constant, and if it is not, then what is it?
+Questions and issues that may be addressed include: Is the commercialisation of a legalised drug trade a likely scenario?
+What measures could be implemented to prevent this from occurring?
+What challenges would a government encounter from lobbyists, critics, legislation, foreign interests, etc., if a drug, say cannabis, were legalised?
+Would the commercialisation of narcotic drugs necessarily be detrimental?
+Cannabis worldwide causes fatalities in the single digits, if at all, whereas unhealthy food, alcohol, and tobacco lead to millions of premature deaths each year; would it be so terrible if users of dangerous drugs that are currently legal became legal cannabis consumers instead?
+If drinkers, smokers, and “eaters” turned to narcotic drugs, how would this influence the consumption of alcohol, tobacco, and food?
+Is the total of abuse or problematic use a constant, and if it is not, then what is it?

 10. Conduction And Convection